-GPIO Zero is installed by default in Raspbian Jessie and Raspbian x86, available from raspberrypi.org.
-Follow these guides to installing on other operating systems, including for PCs using the remote GPIO (page 35) feature.
+GPIO Zero is installed by default in the Raspbian image, and the Raspberry Pi Desktop image for PC/Mac, both available from raspberrypi.org.
+Follow these guides to installing on Raspbian Lite and other operating systems, including for PCs using the remote GPIO (page 35) feature.

-Raspberry Pi
+1.1 Raspberry Pi